jdboisvert/stop-orders/README.md

 ### Testing

-All test files are kept in ./test/ and named *_test.go.
+All test files are named *_test.go.
 Github workflow automatically run the tests when code is pushed and will return a report with results when finished.

+You can also run the tests locally:

+    go test ./...